Parney Albright: Private sector

 From 1986 until 1999, Albright worked at the federally funded Institute for Defense Analyses (IDA).
 While there, Albright became an internationally recognized expert on ballistic and cruise missile defense systems; space based infrared and launch detection systems; and weapons and sensor system design and analysis.
 He has served on a number of prominent national-level panels related to missile defense, including the "Welch" Panels on National Missile Defense, the Congressionally-mandated reviews of the Patriot PAC-3 system, and the panel on risk reduction for the Navy Area Defense System.
 For several years he led study efforts for DoD in ballistic and cruise missile defense, including technical and performance analyses of space-based and airborne laser programs; sea-based ballistic missile defense concepts; boost-phase intercept systems; and national missile defense concepts.
-He served as technical lead for the joint US-Israeli Short Range Rocket Defense study He led the study for the Deputy Secretary of Defense that assessed solutions to the MLRS threat in Korea.
+He served as technical lead for the joint US-Israeli Short Range Rocket Defense study.
+He led the study for the Deputy Secretary of Defense that assessed solutions to the MLRS threat in Korea.
 He was the technical lead for the Theater Air and Missile Defense Modernization panel of the first Quadrennial Defense Review.
 Albright initiated and led the Joint Land Attack Cruise Missile Defense study for OSD and the Joint Staff.
 Albright served on several national panels in the area of ballistic missile launch detection systems, including the so-called Everett Panel on space based infrared satellites and the Space-based Infrared Architecture Study.
 Albright led studies associated with intelligence collection systems, such as hyperspectral sensors for surveillance, and automatic target recognition systems.
 He was asked by ASD(C3I) to assess future imagery requirements, and their impact on the mix between space-based and airborne collection capabilities.
 In addition, his analytical skills led to assignment in areas outside of his primary interests.
 For example, he served on the national panel that reviewed the nerve gas transport modeling of the Khamisiyah release event in Iraq.
 He also led the analytic team supporting the 1999 Defense Science Board Summer Study, with a focus on the very rapid deployment of ground combat forces and their sustainment.
-Albright has designed and executed several experiments, including one carried out by the crew of the Space Shuttle (STS 39).
+Albright has designed and executed several experiments, including one carried out by the crew of the Space Shuttle.

 Beginning in 1999, and until he was asked to serve in the White House after the events of September 11, 2001, Albright worked in the Advanced Technology Office at the Defense Advanced Research Projects Agency (DARPA) where he developed and managed programs associated with special operations, intelligence collection, molecular biology, communications, and maritime operations.